CIRCL/Circlean/CONTRIBUTING.md

 * Pmount and ntfs-3g for mounting usb key partitions
 * Python 3 and pip for installing and running Python dependencies
 * Python3-lxml for handling ooxml and other Office files in filecheck.py
-* libjpeg-dev libtiff-dev libwebp-dev liblcms2-dev tcl-dev for various image formats ( dependencies for pillow)
+* libjpeg-dev, libtiff-dev, libwebp-dev, liblcms2-dev, tcl-dev, tk-dev, and python-tk for various image formats (dependencies for pillow)
 * Exifread for file metadata
 * Pillow for handling images
 * Olefile, oletools, and officedissector for handling various Office filetypes